San Carlos Street

-San Carlos Street is a major east-west city street in San Jose, California.
+San Carlos Street is a major east–west city street in San Jose, California.
 It consists of two unconnected parts.
-The western part is an arterial road from Stevens Creek Boulevard to Eleventh St, and the eastern part is a residential street from South 10th Street to South Seventeenth Street.
+The western part is an arterial road from Stevens Creek Boulevard to South 4th Street, and the eastern part is a residential street from South 10th Street to South 17th Street.
 Major intersections include Buena Vista Avenue, Muller Place, Meridian Avenue, Race Street, and Leigh Avenue.

 Route description

 Western segment

 San Carlos Street begins in the west at Bascom Avenue as a continuation of Stevens Creek Boulevard.
 It then heads east as a four-lane road toward Downtown San Jose.
 On this section, San Carlos Street has several signalized intersections.

 After meeting CA-87, San Carlos Street continues for 0.7 more miles before terminating near San Jose State University in Downtown San Jose.

 Eastern segment

 To the east of San Jose State University, San Carlos Street begins again at an intersection with South 10th Street.
 It then continues as a residential street for 0.4 miles before ending at South 17th Street.